Search

 You can help.
 Plan a vigil worship service and a letter to the governor for clemency, for the next time an execution is scheduled.
 Study this topic so you are prepared if asked for additional involvement.
 Pray for an end to executions.

-Restore voting rights to ex-felons
+Restore voting rights and pave the way to employment: